 The difference in combat skill is stark, and has been consistent over the decades.
 In fact M’Baku seems to become less redoubtable as the size of the group he is a part of increases.

-Whilst Man-Ape is inexplicably much weaker when he works as a part of a group, he still uses sound, team-oriented tactics in those circumstances.
+However, he still uses sound, team-oriented tactics in those circumstances.
 So even then he shouldn’t be underestimated.

 Faithful N’Gamo of the Gorilla priesthood

-He’s a sort of alchemist.
-He has brewed tasteless sleeping potions which made all the Avengers (including the synthezoid Vision !) fall asleep within seconds when mixed with their food.
 He also revived and evacuated M’Baku after he had been trapped under tons of rock, through undisclosed means.